collocations.org

 1. line that marks the limits of a place

-VERB + BOUNDARY
+VERB + boundary

-have | form, mark
+form, mark

 The river forms the boundary.

-share | draw, establish, fix, set
+draw, establish, fix, set

 The boundary was fixed just south of the farm.

-redraw | cross
+redraw

-BOUNDARY + NOUN
+boundary + NOUN

-fence, hedge, line, wall | dispute
+fence, hedge (esp.
+BrE), line, wall

 They drove across the boundary.

-along the ~
+along the boundary

 We continued along the southern boundary of the county.

-We had to stop at the boundary. | on the boundary of the two countries
+We had to stop at the boundary.

-beyond the ~
+beyond the boundary

 She had never strayed beyond the city boundaries.

-within the ~s
+within the boundarys

 within the boundaries of the old city walls

-~ between
+boundary between

 the boundary between Sussex and Surrey

-~ with
+boundary with

 The state has a boundary with Ontario.